-The Significance Of Ephod In The Bible
+What Is The Mark Of Cain In The Bible?

 The story of the woman at the well is one of the most significant stories told within the pages of scripture.